 Most patients fully recover from the procedure in about a week and can resume their normal diet soon afterward.
 Side effects are generally minimal and resolve over time.

-Fahim Habib, MD is a board-certified general surgeon with fellowship training in trauma, surgical critical care and esophageal and gastric surgery.
-He also has active interest in hernia surgery including abdominal wall reconstruction.
+Kirsten Newhams, MD, MPH is a board-eligible general surgeon with fellowship training in esophageal and gastric surgery.
+She has an active interest in foregut, including cancer and benign disease.

 Blair Jobe, MD is a nationally-renowned pioneer in the field of minimally invasive surgery and endoscopic therapy for the treatment of esophageal cancer, Barrett’s esophagus, esophageal mobility disorders and gastroesophageal reflux disease (GERD).
 A prolific medical researcher and international lecturer, Dr. Jobe has served as the principal investigator for four NIH grants that focus on improving early detection of esophageal cancer, specifically on the development of serum and tissue biomarkers, a precursor to a blood test for the early detection and treatment of esophageal cancer.